×

 Associate, Denmark

-Jacqueline applies her international business politics and human rights experience to support global companies across industries in meeting their responsibilities to respect human rights in alignment with the UN Guiding Principles for Human Rights.
+Jacqueline draws on her international business and politics and human rights experience to support global companies across industries in fulfilling their responsibilities to respect human rights, in alignment with the UN Guiding Principles for Human Rights.

-Jacqueline holds an MSc in International Business and Politics with a specialization in International Political Economy from Copenhagen Business School, and a BA in Political Science from Hofstra University in New York.
-She is a native English speaker, fluent in Danish and Spanish and with a basic understanding of Portuguese.
+Jacqueline is a PhD fellow at the University of Southern Denmark Department of Law’s Centre for Law, Sustainability and Justice researching human rights and institutional investor practices.
+She holds an MSc in International Business and Politics from Copenhagen Business School, and a BA in Political Science from Hofstra University in New York.
+She is a native English speaker, fluent in Danish and Spanish, and has a basic understanding of Portuguese.

 María Cecilia Araujo Morales